-- 2. Select the [CONFIG] option from the main menu. - Select TC from the primary parameters.
-Choose [IN] in the input/output control, and than the thermocouple type from the sensor types.
-The temperature unit may also be changed from Celsius to Fahrenheit.
+- 2. Select the [CONFIG] option from the main menu. - 3.
+Select TC from the primary parameters.
+Choose [IN] in the input/output control, and then the thermocouple type from the sensor types.
+The temperature unit may also be changed from Celsius to Fahrenheit or Kelvin.

-The calibrator can also measure the mV of a Thermocouple, which can be used along with a table in case the corresponding TC type is not supported by the calibrator.
+The calibrator can also measure the mV signal from a Thermocouple, which can be used along with a table in case the corresponding TC type is not supported by the calibrator.
 To do so, proceed as above and choose mV from sensor types.